 Note: If you are 60 years of age or older or have a disability, you may be asked other questions pertaining to these categories.

 The SNAP income guidelines require you to disclose information about unearned income.
 Thus, you may be asked to submit information on medical expenses or SSI benefits.
 It is important to remember that your eligibility for other government assistance programs will not affect your eligibility for SNAP, but the supplemental income you receive from those programs may have an impact.

 The AK food stamp income guidelines also state that your household’s annual earnings must fall below the maximum income level for the number of people in your home.
-For example, if there are two people living in your home (including you), the annual maximum income level is an estimated $29,757.
-If there are three people living in your home, the maximum income level is nearly $37,427.
+For example, if there are two people living in your home (including you), the annual maximum gross income level is an estimated $29,760.
+If there are three people living in your home, the maximum income level is $37,428.

 It is important to note that the DHSS will not count certain forms of income, such as loans, grants and awards from government programs.
 The earnings of family members who are 17 years of age or younger and enrolled in school will also be excluded.

 Make sure to look at the Alaska SNAP income guidelines for 2023 or 2024 so that you follow the most recent income limits.
 These guidelines will also list the assets limit, which includes cash on hand or in your checking and savings accounts.
 Assets that are not counted include:

 - Household goods, such as furniture, decorations and appliances